 “They’ve played in enough tournaments that they’ll be able to adapt to whatever the course presents.”

-Each of the seniors have played in over 30 tournaments in the past four years, and this will mark their fourth trip to the Ivy League Championships.
+Each of the seniors has played in over 30 tournaments in the past four years, and this will mark the group’s fourth trip to the Ivy League Championships.

 This is the class of 2010’s last chance to accomplish something that it agrees has been a long time coming.

 “It’s been just knowing we can shoot lower scores, and once one person did it, it just caused a momentum of good playing and that generated confidence,” Kotowski said.